cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will restart the named or dnsmasq daemon during a "cobbler sync" and after all configuration files have been generated.
 This will only happen when manage_dns is enabled.

-Please refer to the {% linkup title:"Managing DNS" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing DNS]({% link manuals/2.8.0/3/4/2_-_Managing_DNS.md %}) section for more details.

 ### restart_xinetd
 * **type:** Boolean